amin1nasim/Volume-Renderer-From-Scratch-With-GUI/README.md

 # Volume-Renderer-From-Scratch-With-GUI
 In this project, differentiable volume render has been implemented with a graphical user interface (GUI).
-The implemenation is in Python and using PyTorch.
+The implementation is in Python and uses PyTorch.

 https://github.com/user-attachments/assets/67681aaa-cb39-4ee7-a1d0-d12edc62656b